slimem/cpp_tutorials/cpp_references.md

 # CPP References

 ## LValue function return
-If a function returns bu reference, it can be used as an lvalue, this is why the following is true and displays ```30```:\
+If a function returns no reference, it can be used as an lvalue, this is why the following is true and displays ```30```:\
 Please note that a static variable can also be initialized and returned by reference in the same function:
 ```cpp
 #include<iostream>